01 Oct Growing Popularity of Golf Among Youth

 Although golf is safer than some contact sports there are risks involved.
 Repetitive body movements, like swinging a golf club over and over, can develop a strain or injury to the shoulder, back, hips and knees.
 However, participating in body conditioning, which includes strengthening muscles around the joints and practicing safe techniques, lowers chances of strain.

-Before you, or your child, heads out to the golf course schedule and appointment with your Body One provider at one of our Central Indiana locations: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+Before you, or your child, heads out to the golf course schedule and appointment with your Body One provider at one of our Central Indiana locations: North Indianapolis, Fishers, and Zionsville.
 With the performance ability testing, Body One will be able to predict potential injuries and implement training techniques to help prevent them from occurring.